Last Updated on by

 Although it is sturdy, its light weight can seem a bit uncomfortable when handling larger, longer wood.

 The manufacturers, when designing this, had re-sawing in mind.
 Its fence has two settings: low and high.
-These allow you to support long and thick boards when resawing.
+These allow you to support long and thick boards when resawing and saves time.

 The heaviest lumber is supported by a solid cast iron table and a steel frame with a pyramid spine for some extra strength.
 For other cut types, it is flexible, with a table that tilts 7 degrees to the left, and 45 degrees to the right.